 The current market has plenty of efficient fixtures for you to fill your home with.
 For example, you can install efficient shower heads, low-flow toilets and WaterSense-rated dishwasher and washing machines (to name a few), and these choices will add up to meaningful water savings.

 12. Steer clear of the permanent press cycle

 A significant tactic for reducing your water usage, you can opt to downsize your lawn or lose it altogether.
 Instead, look into putting together a xeriscaped garden that incorporates water-wise ground cover, some succulents and other native plants that are drought-tolerant.

 Saving water matters because it reduces energy use, saves you money, and protects the environment.
+This article highlights some of the ways to save water in your home.
 A win-win-win all around!